 Staff support children's emerging understanding of the importance of a healthy lifestyle that involves physical exercise and a healthy diet.
 Children benefit from regular fresh air and exercise during outdoor play.
-Staff provide nutritious snacks, which include fruit and vegetables and children's individual dietary requirements are met.
-Staff discuss the importance of hand washing with children in order to protect them from harmful germs.
-Staff give children appropriate support in managing coats, hats and gloves as they prepare for play outdoors.
-As a result, children achieve some independence in hygiene and managing their personal care.
+Staff provide nutritious snacks and meals, which include fruit and vegetables and children's individual dietary requirements are met.
+All children are learning about the need for good hygiene practices as they routinely wash hands before touching food and after visiting the toilet.
+As a result, these children achieve some independence in hygiene and managing their personal care.